 The NNPRFTC seeks to make the accreditation process as clear and streamlined as possible.
-Prior to applying, we advise becoming familiar with the process.
+Prior to applying, we advise becoming familiar with the process and the Accreditation Standards.
 A flow diagram and the Accreditation Fact Sheet are provided as overviews of the process.
 In this section specific menu items on the left provide more detailed information and guidance on every step of the process.

 Application: Applying for accreditation is a two-step process.
-The first step is to complete and submit the “Notice of Intent to Apply” form located under the "APPLY" tab in the upper right-hand corner of the website's home page.
+The first step is to complete and submit, via the website, the “Notice of Intent to Apply” form located under the "APPLY" tab in the upper right-hand corner of the website's home page.
 This opens your accreditation application file.
 Our staff will walk you through the process.
 Click here to begin the "Notice of Intent to Apply" process.
-The second step is to submit the formal application.
-Within one month of submitting the Notice of Intent to Apply, the formal application must be submitted along with the application fee of $1,000.00.
-The application form is also located under the "APPLY" tab in the upper right-hand corner of the home page.
-Feel free to contact us directly with any questions at firstname.lastname@example.org.
+The second step is to submit, via the website, the "Application" form.
+Within one month of submitting the Notice of Intent to Apply, the formal application must be submitted along with the non-refundable application fee of $1,000.00.
+The application form is also located under the "APPLY" tab in the upper right-hand corner of this website's home page.
+Once your application is received, the date for the site visit is established, approximately 7 months in the future.
+Feel free to contact us directly with any questions at email@example.com.

-Self Study: Once you have decided to apply, we have several tools to assist in the self study process.
+Self Study: After you apply, the next step in the programmatic self study.
+We have several tools to assist in the self study process.
 The self study is the internal review of your program, focusing on its adherence to the Accreditation Standards.
-The Self Study Guide provides step-by-step directions on the process and can be accessed below.
+The Self Study Guide provides step-by-step directions on the process.
 To assist your program in determining its adherence to the Accreditation Standards, we also provide a template for a gap analysis that is based on the Accreditation Standards.
 The NNPRFTC offers technical support and guidance throughout the self study process.
-The findings of the internal review are documented in the Self Study Report.
+The findings of your program's internal review are documented in the Self Study Report.
 The Self Study Report is submitted to the NNPRFTC.
+More information on the self study process is detailed below.

 Decision: Following the site visit, the site visitors submit their findings to the NNPRFTC Accreditation Committee for consideration.
-The Accreditation Committee reviews all relevant documentation, including public commentary, and then makes a recommendation regarding accreditation action to the Board of Directors.
+This report is also provided to the program for correction of any factual errors and for the opportunity to provide commentary on the site visitors' findings.
+The Accreditation Committee reviews all relevant documentation, including programmatic and public commentary, and then makes a recommendation regarding accreditation action to the Board of Directors.
 The Board's final decision is rendered within 45 working days of the last day of the site visit.
 Decisions are posted on the ACCREDITATION STATUS tab in the upper right-hand corner of the website's home page.
 Additional details about the process are provided under the Policies and Procedures menu tab to the left.

 - If yes, download and review the Accreditation Fact Sheet and Standards and ask: are we ready?